Grimes, No. 10 Houston rally for 77-67 win over Gamecocks

 DeJon Jarreau finished with 11 points and eight rebounds for Houston (4-0), which shot 38% and made 4 of 19 3-point attempts.
 Houston was helped by 31-for-38 shooting from the free throw line.

-Houston coach Kelvin Sampson and his son, assistant coach Kellen Sampson, missed the game because of COVID-19 and contact tracing protocols.
+Sampson and his son, assistant coach Kellen Sampson, missed the game because of COVID-19 and contact tracing protocols.
 The school said the Sampsons were isolating at their homes and not showing symptoms.

+“It was miserable,” Kelvin Sampson said.
+“I would rather wrestle a porcupine than do that again.
+It was just miserable.
+I hung up on Kellen 30 times during the game.
+I snapped at (my wife) Karen I don’t know how many times.
+I just went outside.
+It was just miserable.”

+Kelvin Sampson said Kellen tested positive, but he had to miss Saturday and will miss the Cougars’ next game on Wednesday due to contact tracing.

 Justin Minaya scored 13 points and Jermaine Couisnard and Keyshawn Bryant added 10 points apiece for South Carolina (1-2), which shot 44%.
 The Gamecocks made 17 of 29 shots from the line.

+“We let a great opportunity slip through our hands,” South Carolina coach Frank Martin said.
+“We missed a bunch of free throws and turned it over nine or 10 times in the first half or we could have had a bigger lead. … In the second half, we had a bad stretch of basketball.”

 Houston used a 14-2 run early in the second half and opened up a 48-42 lead on a jumper by Mark with 14 minutes remaining.
+The run started after White called a timeout a minute into the second half.

+“I thought it was a tremendous timeout by him,” Kelvin Sampson said.
+“The timing was great.
+I can only imagine what he said in the huddle.
+The kids responded.
+That’s a sign of great respect on both sides.”

 After South Carolina closed within 50-49 on a free throw by Wildens Leveque, Houston used a 12-3 spurt and opened a 10-point lead on three free throws by Grimes with eight minutes left.